 Black History is World History!

 Black History is Our History

-Damario Solomon-Simmons, Esq., M.Ed., is a direct descent of Creek Nation Chief Cow Tom and his family has been in Oklahoma since 1836.
+Damario Solomon-Simmons, Esq., M.Ed., is a direct descent of Creek Nation Chief Cow Tom and his family has been in Oklahoma since the early 183os.
 Damario is Of Counsel at Oklahoma’s premier law firm RiggsAbney and adjunct professor of African & African-American Studies at the University of Oklahoma.
 He can be contacted at firstname.lastname@example.org or @solospeakstruth.